OgShadoww/Atom/README.md

-# ILSG_e
+# Atom

 ---

-ILSG_e is part of big system.
+Atom is part of big system.
 In particular text editor in terminal like vim

 ## Aims:
 - Finish by 15 days